-I’ve spent much of the last few weeks with thoughts on the edge of my brain, but not quite coming forward – thinking at times that the well of ideas for writing had gone dry.
+I’ve spent much of the last few weeks with thoughts on the edge of my brain, but not quite coming forward – thinking at times that my own mental well of ideas had gone dry.
 Then last week, I had a friend share this poem with me; and, I decided to let those ideas continue to stir, to peek out from just behind my conscious self, until they are ready to come forward.

-I’ve also got a number of friends who are having a tough time this fall, buried under the weight of too many expectations and too little resources to meet those expectation.
+I’ve also got a number of friends who are having a tough time lately, buried under the weight of too many expectations and too little resources to meet those expectations.
 It’s often as if everyone is kind of stumbling around trying to get our bearings on an ever-shifting ground.
 Before I run into the land of too-many-metaphors, I’ll just step away, and let the poem be what it is.
 Besides, the poet, Marge Piercy, says it all much finer than I could.

 Under a sky the color of pea soup